Silversea Expeditions (Silversea Cruises)

 |14 Jul 06:00 - 13:00||Bjornoya-Bear Island, Svalbard Norway|

 |15 Jul 05:30 - 11:00||Gjesvaerstappan Islands, Storstappen, Norway|

 |17 Jul 13:15 - 19:00||Skarsvag, Mageroya Island, Norway|

 |18 Jul 09:30||Arriving in Tromso, Norway|

-Also in 2021, the fleetmate Silver Whisper starts from Fort Lauderdale FL (January 7, 2021, departure) the "Finest World Tour 2021".
-The 150-day itinerary visits 54 ports/destinations in 34 different countries and ends in NYC New York.
+Also in 2021, the fleetmate Silver Whisper was planned to start from Fort Lauderdale Florida (January 7, 2021, departure) the "Finest World Tour 2021".
+The 150-day itinerary visited 54 ports/destinations in 34 different countries, ending in NYC New York.